"Magical" and "beautiful" are just a couple descriptions you'll hear people say about this Ugandan destination!

 There are green, terraced hills surrounding the lake with trails where you can get to panoramic view points of the many islands throughout the lake.
 Because of the high elevation, the weather feels cooler here even on sunny days which makes your treks even more enjoyable.
 Pull on your hiking shoes and get exploring.

-You can join little tours that will take you out to areas where you're most likely to spot some animals.
-Cross your fingers that you'll be able to spot impalas and zebras while you're out walking around the hills overlooking the lake!
 We have all the details about visiting the island where you can hike around with zebras here (it's a must do).

 Zipline + Ropes Course